jounihenrikki/bashy/README.md

 Long command line options with strongly typed option arguments parsed in normal getopts loop.
 Common options like --help are built-in.

 ### Command completion
-Completion for command line options, enumerated option arguments and positional parameters.
-No configuration outside scripts is needed.
+Package 'complete' adds completion for command line options, enumerated option arguments and positional parameters.
+Long command options are powerful but hard to remember.
+No configuration outside main script is needed.

 ### Error handling
 Best practices for error handling.
 Bash ERR pseudo signal can trigger backtrace for debugging.